KonyukhovSergey/AndroidStudioBlank/README.md

 # AndroidStudioBlank
-Blank project for tha Android Studio
+Blank project for the Android Studio